 Open-source is more than just free software.
-It is an entirely new universe full of powerful tools designed and maintained by thousands of people around the world to solve all kinds of problems.
-Today, I will share with you the most useful ones for video design, covering visual design, video making, VJ loops design, and VJing.
+It is an entirely new universe full of powerful tools designed and maintained by thousands to solve all kinds of problems.
+Here, you'll find the most useful ones for video design, covering visual design, video making, VJ loops design, and VJing.
 The order is random.

-The first step before you make your VJ loops is to create a good starting concept; Krita is the program for such a task.
-This open-source software gives you all the necessary art tools for designing your concept art from scratch and not to die in the attempt.
+The first step before you make your VJ loops is to create a good starting concept.
+Krita is the program for such a task.
+This open-source software gives you all the necessary art tools for designing your concept art from scratch and not die in the attempt.

 Do you need to buy that expensive 3D application?
 Blender includes: